Back to top

 • Reduce the levels of these six PFAS compounds in drinking water if test results are above the EPA’s regulatory limits.

-A review of the EPA’s proposed PFAS regulation indicates the drinking water Denver Water provides to customers tests well below the EPA’s proposed regulatory limits for the six PFAS compounds included in the agency’s draft rule.
+Our experts are evaluating the Environmental Protection Agency’s first-ever regulation on PFAS in drinking water issued April 10, 2024.
+Our initial review of the EPA’s proposed rule indicated the water Denver Water provides to customers tests well below the limits for the six PFAS compounds included in the agency’s rule

 Denver Water will continue testing for PFAS as part of our monitoring protocols.
 We regularly review our treatment processes and adjust these processes as part of our mission to provide a clean, safe, reliable water supply to our customers.